Draketheb4dass/NewYorkTimesSearcher/README.md

 The following **additional** features are implemented:

-* [ ] List anything else that you can get done to improve the app functionality!
+* [x] List anything else that you can get done to improve the app functionality!
+     [x] New styles added
 ## Video Walkthrough

 Here's a walkthrough of implemented user stories: